seek-oss/sku/docs-site/docs/static-rendering.md

 _**NOTE:** Make sure to wrap your app with the `SkuProvider`.
 This is **required** for the app to work._

 `renderApp` will be called once for each combination of settings in sku config.
 Specifically, `environment`, `site` & `route`.

+> The `SkuProvider` watches your render for dynamic imports.
+This allows sku to provide all the required script tags for this page to work client side.

 ### provideClientContext